 Diamond Dawg starter Ryan O’Connor (Bloomfield, New Jersey/Fairfield University) would pitch himself into a bases loaded jam in the sixth before being pulled for Zachary Vennaro (New Hartford, New York/Monroe CC).
 Haberstroh would put the Trail Blazers (14-22) back in front soon after, scoring on a passed ball by Vennaro.
 Brendan Looby (Sewall, New Jersey/Chestnut Hill College) would score one batter later on a bases-loaded single by Walker.

 That was all Flax would need, as he would only allow one hit over the last two innings to slam the door on Mohawk Valley in Game Two.

 With the loss, the Diamond Dawgs (20-17) have still won five of their last seven.

-The Trail Blazers head off to Victor High School on Saturday to face the RailRiders.
+The Trail Blazers head off to Victor High School to face the RailRiders.
 The doubleheaders for Mohawk Valley in the last two weeks of the season continue as they head off to Murnane Field to face the streaking Utica Brewers.

 Browse by Month »